 Reporting parties and respondents will have access to a member of the Campus Assault Resources and Education Team, a “CARE” Advisor, throughout the Title IX investigation and any subsequent student conduct proceeding.
 A CARE Advisor can provide information about the investigation procedure, can help arrange reasonable accommodations, and can provide general support.
 Consulting with a CARE Advisor is not mandatory — a CARE Advisor may be highly involved or only slightly involved depending on the wishes of the student.

-A Title IX student conduct proceeding follows a different process than the student conduct proceedings outlined in Section III of the Regis Student Handbook.
+The Title IX student conduct proceeding follows a different process than the student conduct proceedings outlined in Section III of the Regis College Student Handbook.

 A reporting party is eligible for accommodations (see above) without regard to Regis’ pursuit of any student conduct action against a respondent.